pkainulainen/spring-social-examples/sign-in/spring-mvc-normal/README.md

 --------------

 * Ensure that you have installed all required software.
-* Ensure that you have created a Twitter application used with this example.
+* Ensure that you have created a Facebook and a Twitter application used with this example.
 * Create a MySQL database for the example application.

 Configuration